 For the best of both worlds, the free Hitched wedding website is a great place to start - not only are there plenty of stylish themes to choose from and totally customisable pages, you can also create your own unique URL.
 Still not convinced?
 Find out the reasons you should have a wedding website here.

-If you’d rather save your pennies for other things, aside from a site, at your wedding then a free wedding website is the perfect option.
+If you’d rather save your pennies for other things, then a free wedding website is the perfect option.

-- You can easily create surveys, making it easy to ask guests about anything from allergies to accommodation and transport.
+- You can easily create surveys, making it easy to ask guests about anything from allergies and song recommendations, to accommodation and transport.
 All you have to do is personalise the message that you want to appear on the page before they type their name in to confirm.

-- You can make pages private while you're working on them or set up password protected pages - ideal for messages for the bridal party that you don't want everyone to see!
+- You can make pages private while you're working on them or set up password-protected pages - ideal for messages for the wedding party that you don't want everyone to see!

 2. With Joy

-Out of all the free wedding websites there are, With Joy is probably our favourite (ok, joint favourite with our own!).
+Out of all the free wedding websites there are, With Joy is probably our favourite, after our own wedding website.
 For absolutely no investment on your part they provide a really premium service, with a fully customisable template.

 Highlights for us include:

-- Beautiful design, with a choice of using your own colours, fonts and photos
+- Beautiful designs, with a choice of using your own colours, fonts and photos

 - Digital RSVPs, so you can track your guestlist online